UTV TECHNICAL REGULATIONS

-- Commercial available Ethanol i.e. C85 or C95.
+- Commercially available Ethanol i.e., C85 or C95.
 No oxygen bearing fuel including alcohol or nitromethane is allowed.
 Commercially produced, nationally advertised fuel additives may be used only in the quantities specified by the manufacturer and only if a sample of the gasoline with the additive is supplied for inspection to M400.
 Fuel samples may be taken at random before, during, and after the event.

 UTR22 FUEL TANKS